fufj123456/learnGit/readme.txt

+Git is a good software
-Git is a new version control system
+Git is a new version control system fufj
 Git is free software